Atakan8479/Iphone-Calculator/README.md

 # Iphone-Calculator

-A basic calculator built with HTML, CSS, and JavaScript.
+A basic calculator is the same as an iPhone, built with HTML, CSS, and JavaScript.
 It performs basic arithmetic operations and supports decimal numbers.

 ## Features